combat writing badge

 anonymous veteran's preface to oral history collection

-Being a soldier [in wartime] was like being on a team in a sport that drew no crowds, except for the players' own parents and friends.
+Being a soldier [in the wars of modern power politics] was like being on a team in a sport that drew no crowds, except for the players' own parents and friends.

 by Dan Wakefield